kam-cheng/Northcoders-News-API/README.md

   - created_at
   - votes
   - comment_count

-- also contains a total_count property, with the value being the total number of articles in the database, factoring in any filters that may have been added to the query.
+  - total_count (of articles factoring in any filters set)

 - returned articles will by default be sorted by the created_at date, in descending order.